Moongram/skinscan-frontend/README.md

 ## Installation

-Clone the repository and use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.
+Clone the repository and use [npm](https://www.npmjs.com/) to install the requirements.

 ```bash
 npm install